cosmos/cosmos-sdk/docs/core/baseapp.md

   The `CommitMultiStore` is a multi-store, meaning a store of stores.
 Each module of the application uses one or multiple `KVStores` in the multi-store to persist their subset of the state.
 * Database: The `db` is used by the `CommitMultiStore` to handle data persistence.
+* [`Msg` Service Router](#msg-service-router): The `msgServiceRouter` facilitates the routing of `sdk.Msg` requests to the appropriate module `Msg` service for processing.
+Here a `sdk.Msg` refers to the transaction component that needs to be processed by a service in order to update the application state, and not to ABCI message which implements the interface between the application and the underlying consensus engine.
 * [gRPC Query Router](#grpc-query-router): The `grpcQueryRouter` facilitates the routing of gRPC queries to the appropriate module for it to be processed.
 These queries are not ABCI messages themselves, but they are relayed to the relevant module's gRPC `Query` service.
 * [`TxDecoder`](https://godoc.org/github.com/cosmos/cosmos-sdk/types#TxDecoder): It is used to decode raw transaction bytes relayed by the underlying Tendermint engine.
 * [`ParamStore`](#paramstore): The parameter store used to get and set application consensus parameters.
-* [`TxHandler`](#middlewares): This handler is used to set middlewares.
-Middlewares can, for instace, handle signature verification, fee payment, and other pre-message execution checks when a transaction is received.
+* [`AnteHandler`](#antehandler): This handler is used to handle signature verification, fee payment, and other pre-message execution checks when a transaction is received.
 It's executed during [`CheckTx/RecheckTx`](#checktx) and [`DeliverTx`](#delivertx).
 * [`InitChainer`](../basics/app-anatomy.md#initchainer),
   [`BeginBlocker` and `EndBlocker`](../basics/app-anatomy.md#beginblocker-and-endblocker): These are